How to Successfully Manage Co-Parenting Conflict

 Having different parenting styles isn’t a bad thing.
 Even if both parents were together it would still be co-parenting under one roof rather than two, but being separated amplifies the tension and adds a match to the fuse.
 How can you make this co-parenting thing work after clashes?

-Try Finding Balance
+Try Finding Balance meanwhile, you are co-parenting

 There is a full spectrum of parenting styles ranging from strict and enforcing to relaxed with fewer rules.
 While your parenting styles probably land somewhere in the middle, differences over the best way to pack lunch or give out allowances can still cause long-lasting arguments.
 What’s important is finding a healthy balance.
 Trying setting up a calendar that alternates between both of your ideas, or agree on a goldilocks situation.